acli/new_clock/doc/CHIMES.md

 first one, that announces [night watches](Night_watches.md).

 By 2020, the WebAudioAPI scene had become drastically different.
-Browsers now actively suppress audio output, on the misguided idea that this could solve the “unwanted audio” problem.
-Doing chiming with web applets therefore is no longer an attractive option.
-Also, because two different applets were producing two kinds of unrelated chimes, what we often got was “illegible” sonic output.
+Browsers now actively block audio, on the misguided idea that this could solve the “unwanted audio” problem
+(even though things like cookie notices had already rendered audio blocking worse than useless).
+Doing chiming with web applets therefore was no longer an attractive option.
+Also, because two different
+applets were producing two kinds of unrelated chimes, “illegible” sonic output often resulted.
 A replacement was in order.

 I chose Perl for the rewrite out of laziness.
 But unlike Javascript (or Python), Perl has no native support for audio.